Urban Sketching Kit

 Urban Sketching Travel Kit

-What should you have in your urban sketching kit for 2020?
+What should you have in your urban sketching kit?

-Here are the things I have in my urban sketching kit for 2020:
+Here are the things I have in my urban sketching kit:

 • Stillman & Birn Beta 8 x 10 sketchbook